-In reality, my cancer story really started when I was 19, the year that my mom was diagnosed with breast cancer.
-Both she and her sister ended up with breast cancer at the age of 43, 30+ years later my aunt is healthy and cancer free, but 7 years after my mom’s first diagnosis with cancer it returned, Stage 4, and she died within a year at the age of 51.
-I had the privilege of being one of her caregivers, of being by her side when she died… but it was nothing that I was prepared to handle.
+In reality, my cancer story really started when I was 19, the year that my mom was diagnosed with breast cancer for the first time.
+Both she and her sister ended up with breast cancer at the age of 43.
+30+ years later my aunt is healthy and cancer-free.
+Seven years after my mom’s first diagnosis with cancer it returned, and she died within a year at the age of 51.
+I had the privilege of being one of her caregivers, of being by her side when she died.
+It was nothing that I was prepared to handle.

-When I found out that I had cancer myself, I had a long conversation with the Universe… asking it why must I learn everything experientially?!?
-I think the only thing that really got me through that spiritual dilemma was knowing that somehow, some way, if I made it to the other side of treatment, this life experience was going to influence the work I did.
+When I found out that I had cancer myself, I trusted that if I made it to the other side of treatment, this life experience was going to influence the work I did.

-Explore the pages, read about my offerings, and contact me- because I want to be on your side.
+Explore the pages, read about my offerings, and contact me if you’d like to talk about how we can work together.